luke-morris-27/project1/devlog.md

 # 10-20-2025 4:09 PM
 ## To begin this project I need to find what to import so the functions can operate as intended, so I need to research Haskell imports.
 I also need to take the racket code provided by the professor and make it into Haskell code so I can identify the mode.
 In this session, I plan to accomplish these two things, as well as get started on a function to take user input.

 ## End of session update at 4:48 PM: Added imports that should be relevant (getArgs helps read command line args, readMaybe converts strings to numbers, isSpace and isDigit help with checking character types).
-Added equivalent Haskell code to define interactive.
+Added equivalent Haskell code to define interactive, and I have created code to account for the presence of a -b or --batch flag.
 I have accomplished my goal for today to get started on this program and will further develop runCalc next session.

 # 10-22-2025 1:39 PM
 ## For this session, I plan to complete the function that takes the user input, as well work on the function that processes the expressions and operands.